d2l-ai/d2l-en/chapter_preliminaries/probability.md

 than the raw sample space.
-We can define a binary random variable like "greater than 0.5" even when the underlying sample space is infinite, e.g., the line segment between $0$ and $1$.
+We can define a binary random variable like "greater than 0.5" even when the underlying sample space is infinite, e.g., points on the line segment between $0$ and $1$.
 Additionally, multiple random variables can share the same underlying sample space.
-For example "whether my home alarm goes off" and "whether my house was burglarized" are both binary random variables that share an underlying sample space.
+For example "whether my home alarm goes off" and "whether my house was burgled" are both binary random variables that share an underlying sample space.
 Consequently, knowing the value taken by one random variable